mykeels/Outsorcery/README.md

 server.RemoteWorkException += MyServerOnRemoteWorkExceptionHandler;
 ```

-Workers throw exceptions by default, but you can suppress this behaviour by using the appropriate overloaded constructor.
-When exceptions are suppressed and an exception occurs, a Worker returns the default value for TResult instead of throwing an exception.
-To be receive notification when these exceptions occur, subscribe to the WorkException event.
+Workers throw exceptions by default but you can suppress this behaviour by using the appropriate overloaded constructor.
+When exceptions are suppressed and an exception occurs, a Worker returns the default value for TResult instead of throwing the exception.
+To receive notification when these exceptions occur, subscribe to the WorkException event.

 ```csharp
 // CLIENT